 Your children are grown and moved out, your career – that fabulous job has become a prison where you just serve time in exchange for a paycheck.
 The mortgage and car payments and all the expenses related to a lifestyle you adopted 30 years ago has now got you trapped.
 Society reinforced your 30-year-old decisions by continuing to program you with a sense of lack in your life.

 If you are alone you have no one to talk to who helps you figure things out.
-Someone who cares about your well-being who makes you “feel loved.”
-However, the real lack you feel deep inside is coming from your soul’s urge reminding you who you are and what you came here to do.
+Someone who cares about your well-being and makes you “feel loved.”
+However, the real lack you feel deep inside is coming from your soul’s urge reminding you who you really are and what you came here to do.
 This sets you back on a journey of personal exploration; readings books, going to gurus and attending dozens of seminars.
 While your excitement level is elevated for a few days, something happens – Monday happens and you realize, once again, that the days are still going on without you.

 This only changes when one thing happens, you must return to thinking like the new person who first came here.
 The person who brought all the talents and gifts that you would need to accomplish what you came here to do.
 When you listened to us you knew what that was.
 You knew what was possible and never doubted yourself.”

 - Why do you feel that life just keeps moving past you without your participation?

 - What did you do, or not do in your past that got you to where you are right now?

 - The only way to correct it is to go back to the beginning and start over because that’s where you left it.

 Waste no more time allowing the days to go on without you.
 Become present and inspired once again.
 Angel Coaching with Linda … guidance from “those” who know you best!